cs6006/cs6006.github.io/content/blog/second.md

 Some of them counted a toe, but most just contented themselves with calling me a naughty man again.
 I explained that a computer sometimes has a similar problem: it wants to keep going but it runs out of ways of holding on to information, just like running out of fingers to count or cards to signal with.

-I requested a volunteer, and they and I stood up front facing the class.
+I requested a volunteer, and they and I stood in front of the room facing the class.
+I told the class that we were both on a number line running across the front of the room.
-We were on a number line, both currently at 0.
+We were both currently at 0.
-They were a person, and I was a computer.
+My volunteer would count like a person, while I would count like a computer.

 <center>